 The German market for new casinos or “Neue casinos” as you call it in Germany, Austria and Switzerland is constantly growing.
 While many German speakers are used to playing at land-based casinos, the trend is quickly changing.
 An increasing number of people prefer to play from the comfort of their home, without visiting a physical casino.
 When Novomatic and Merkur, two of the most popular game providers in this region, are available at most new online casinos sites, making the transformation from offline to online easier.
 You see, everything you can find on land-based casinos can also be found online, and often with way higher return to player (RTP) then offline.
 With the use of PayPal and other simple to deposit methods, the market in countries and regions speaking German has become way easier.
 Please continue below to find a localized top list of the best new online casinos in Germany, marked in clear colours below:

+How to deposit on new German speaking casinos?
 There are many ways to deposit in and withdraw money from new online casinos for the German speaking market.
 While PayPal may be one of the most desired and simple versions, debit cards such as VISA and obviously, MasterCard should not be forgotten either.
 Sofort is another highly used method, that is very similar to a normal bank transfer with all the security that comes with it.
 However, Sofort goes quicker than normal bank transfers, since you only have to verify a payment with a pin before it’s made.
 Simple, quick and secure is how many people see this transfer method.
 The cost for using Sofort is usually 0.9% of the transaction amount and a small fixed fee of 25 cents.
 In addition to Germany, Sofort is also a popular online banking method for casino payments in Belgium, Netherlands, Austria and Switzerland.
 Finally, e-wallets such as Neteller and their sister company, Skrill, are two other recommended solutions for payments and withdrawals from new casinos with German, Austrian and Swiss clients.

 Popular game providers in German speaking countries The without doubt most requested developer in Germany is Novomatic, that’s been around land-based casinos for decades.
 For table games and live casinos in German speaking regions, Evolution Gaming is fast becoming a leader for this segment.
 Ezugi and Lucky Streak are slowly trying to gain market share, without much success so far.
 Scandinavian developers offering NetEnt casino games and innovative slots from Thunderkick start to grow in size, but are still not so popular among the German speaking population.
 Playtech has been accepting German players for quite a while, and are now seen as a great complement to Novomatic.
 Otherwise, German Merkur with fairly new games such as Crystal Heart and Tiara, the latter which looks like a simple version of Starburst and Tahiti Feeling are some of the games we seen go live this year.
 The former land-based only developer is now improving their online casino slots and might be a developer to count on in other regions as well within the coming years.